RamyaSri1808/SampleRepoDirc/README.md

-This is a sample readme file from sample project directory
+This is the README file edited in GitHub.